When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 Let's face it, the country has had its fair share of bad press and negative stereotypes develop over the years.

-Yet, 29-year old adventure blogger Will Hatton, AKA The Broke Backpacker, who is somewhat the epitome of the gap year, is on a mission to dispel the myths about Pakistan.
+Yet, 29-year-old adventurer Will Hatton, contributor at The Broke Backpacker, is on a mission to dispel the myths about Pakistan.

 Will truly believes if you're even just a little bit intrigued by adventure, you need to go to Pakistan.